 A note about indexing and backlinks

 I always get emails from those link traders who sell links- duh!
-Well, they send you an Excel sheet or Google Sheet with a bunch of attractive DA urls and some metrics.
+Well, they send you an Excel sheet or Google Sheet with a bunch of attractive DA urls and some other flavour of the time metrics.
 I’m hoping you know what I mean so you’re the right audience for this SEO post about backlinks.
+They target agencies like this- a lot.

 It concerns me that I see the same kind of rubbish for sale on Fiver.
-Worse than the 5-star reviews roll in- more on that later.
-You are actually better off just throwing your money down the toilet or sending it to me because I will spend it better.
+Worse is the 5-star reviews, more on that later.

 What are you missing?
 Those of you just trying to jump on the SEO bandwagon which isn’t a great bandwagon but I suppose for scammers it is.
 This is especially for you.
 Learn about indexation and how to see if a page can be indexed.